 While it can take many forms, corrupt conduct occurs when:

-- a public official uses, or tries to use, the knowledge, power or resources of their position for personal gain or the advantage of others
+- a NSW public official improperly uses, or tries to improperly use, the knowledge, power or resources of his or her position for personal gain or the advantage of others

-- a member of the public influences, or tries to influence, a public official to use his or her position in a way that is dishonest, biased or breaches public trust.
+- a member of the public influences, or tries to influence, a NSW public official to use his or her position in a way that is dishonest or partial

 Corrupt conduct is not always easy to recognise.
 The ICAC realises this and encourages the reporting of conduct wherever there is a reasonable suspicion that corrupt conduct has occurred.